 If you’re early you’ll get a seat in the bar, otherwise it may be sensible to book.

 2 courses : £15.50 Tel: 0115 9332227

 Fat Cat is probably the surprise on the list.
 A lot of their menu is half price on a Sunday and their traditional roast can be had as a deal – £22.95 for 2 roasts and a bottle of house wine.
 It’s not a bar we frequent regularly, probably down to the early drinkers that congregate in the bar area, slightly raucous punters wanting an uninterrupted view of the sport on TV.
 But venture past the bar area and the restaurant is contemporary and modern with cosy booths that would easily seat 6.

 But the reason it really made the Top Five – the Sunday Roast.
 It’s like someone in the kitchen had my tick-box list.
 I have to tell myself to slow down but it’s so good I might as well inhale it!
 And there’s no point beseeching Mr MLLH to proceed with ease – his knife and fork are already politely retired and he’s picking at my heavily garlicked chicken escalope.
 The initial presentation will surely wow you but the actual flavours of everything make you question where you actually are.
 There’s no way you would associate a noisy sports bar with great food (unless it’s Southbank City) but once you’re past that, you could be in Jamie Oliver’s kitchen eating with Poppy, Buddy and Daisy.

 So, there you have my list – all great for their own different reasons and a guaranteed great Sunday lunch whatever your preference.
 And hey, no washing up!

-If you’re after more foodie suggestions for Nottingham or ideas on where to take the kids then be sure to subscribe above or below for a notification when a new post arrives.
+If you’re after more foodie suggestions for Nottingham or ideas on where to take the kids then check out our many other posts about Nottingham.
 Thanks for stopping by, now go and enjoy your Yorkshire pudding!

 pin for later…